-File a Lawsuit Against the Trucking Company
+File a Lawsuit Against The Trucking Company

 Only rarely do we need to litigate a trucking accident case.
 However, when we do, we usually have to take on a team of corporate attorneys who will do anything they can to reduce the payout you receive for your injuries.
-We represent you through the legal process, filing all paperwork, going before the judge on your behalf, and asking the court to award you fair compensation.
+We represent you through the legal process, filing all paperwork, going before the judge on your behalf, and asking the court to award you a fair recovery.

 When we accept your case, we take quick action to ensure the trucking company collects and preserves vital evidence, such as:

-- Driver rest logs;
+- Driver rest logs

-- Digital data from the truck’s onboard computer;
+- Digital data from the truck’s onboard computer

-- Driver personnel and medical records;
+- Driver personnel and medical records

-- Truck maintenance records and checklists;
+- Truck maintenance records and checklists

-- Documentation of the damage to the truck.
+- Documentation of the damage to the truck

 In addition, we will uncover any other available evidence of negligence and liability through our comprehensive investigation, including: